FabriBertani/Plugin.XamarinAppRating/README.md

 - Merged android support into a simple solution to avoid OS version limitations.

 ## API Usage
-Call `CrossAppRating.Current` from any project to gain access to APIs.
+Call `CrossAppRating.Current` from any project to gain access to the APIs.

 There are two main methods, `PerformInAppRateAsync` and `PerformRatingOnStoreAsync`.